huggingface/transformers/docs/source/en/conversations.md

 But, hey, that's what makes art, art, right? (laughs)
 ```

-This mercifully concludes the quickstart guide.
 The remainder of this tutorial will cover specific topics such
 as performance and memory, or how to select a chat model for your needs.

 ## Choosing a chat model